deligenius/depsi/readme.md

 - Progressive DI(Dependency injection) framework for Express.js
 - Super lightweight - 5 kb
-- Supports ESM module.
+- Supports both of CommonJS and ESM module.
-- Support both of TypeScript and JavaScript
+- Support both of TypeScript and vanilla JavaScript

 ## Table of content